Foreshore dog off-leash areas in Brisbane

 - engage the community about the importance of conserving migratory shorebirds and their habitat

-- provide opportunities for the community to walk their dogs off-leash on the foreshore in designated areas
+- provide opportunities for the community to walk their dogs off-leash in established areas on the foreshore

 - ensure dogs are on-leash outside of designated off-leash areas

-- engage the community about where designated dog on-leash and off-leash areas are located and the importance of good dog behaviour
+- engage the community about the location of dog on-leash and off-leash areas and the importance of good dog behaviour

 - maintain recreational opportunities.